thisisadityapatel/pythia-70m-finetune/README.txt

 Finetuning the EleutherAI/pythia-70m model with lamini/lamini_docs dataset locally.
+Not a project, just experimenting around.